TheRealRafael00/Cwabs/README.md

 ✅ Sample Output

-Here's an example of the output you can expect after performing a website lookup:
+Here’s an example of the output you can expect after performing a website lookup:

 Enter website: example.com
 IP Address: 93.184.216.34